-It’s important to establish upfront what’s a need and what is not.
-For instance, if you don’t own a car, an Uber may be required to get to work.
-However, getting creative is also essential to this challenge.
+It’s essential to establish in the beginning what’s a need and what is not.
+For instance, an Uber may be required to get to work if you don’t own a car.

 How a no spend challenge can improve your finances

-That’s more capital to invest in your new business venture, put towards your dream vacation, or putting into your savings account.
-Your ability to save more gives you the opportunity to accelerate achieving your financial goals.
+More money means more capital to invest in your new business venture, towards your dream vacation, or into your savings account.
+Your ability to save more allows you to accelerate achieving your financial goals.

 2. You’ll identify your bad habits

-When you can’t spend money anymore, you quickly become aware of all the ways you spent money in the past.
-As your checking account begins to grow, you’ll undoubtedly realize how you might have wasted money in the past.
+When you can’t spend money anymore, you quickly become aware of how you’ve spent money in the past.

 3. You will get clear on your goals